Peterclark1996/s2ts/documentation/docs/helper-library/create-entity.md

 # createEntity

-Create an entity with specified key values.
+Create an entity with specified key values and output functions.

 :::warning
 Currently the entity will be created on the ground under the specified origin.
 The origin.z value has no effect.